Meet the Dean

 28 Credit hours and first year writing or its AP equivalent must also be completed.

-This includes signed forms, CPR, Drug Screen results and Immunizations.
+This includes signed forms, CPR, physical form and Immunizations.